STAT545-UBC/STAT545-UBC-original-website/hw10_package_peer-review.md

 Now that you know that you can re-install your version of `gameday`, it's time to let your peer's version of `gameday` take over.

-+ Use `devtools::install_github(YOURPEER/gameday)` to install your peer's `gameday`.
-Then, run `library(gameday)` and `maintainer("gameday")` to load it and confirm it belongs to your peer.
+  * Install your peer's `gameday`, load it, check maintainer:

+        devtools::install_github(YOURPEER/gameday)
+        library(gameday)
+        maintainer("gameday")
+        ## USE IT

-+ Review peer's version of `gameday`.
+  * Review peer's version of `gameday`.

 ### Step 3.
 Re-install your version

-Once you are done with the peer review, re-install your own version of `gameday`.
-To install from your local source, while working in your `gameday` Project, do "Build and Reload".
-Or install from GitHub via `devtools::install_github("YOURGITHUBUSERNAME/gameday")`.
-Then check that your name appears when you run `maintainer("gameday")`.
+Once you are done with the peer review, restore your own version of `gameday`.

+  * To install from your local source, launch RStudio in your `gameday` Project and do "Build and Reload".
-## Option B. Install peer's work to different library

-This more advanced option makes use of the fact that you can specify which library to install a new package to.
-Hence you can avoid overwriting your version of `gameday` by installing your peer's version to a different library.

-### Step 1.
-Set up a new library

-todo: @jennybc

-### Step 2.
-Install `gameday` from your peer

-todo: @jennybc

-### Step 3.
-Remove peer's work after peer-review

-todo: @jennybc
+  * Or install from GitHub

+        devtools::install_github("YOURGITHUBUSERNAME/gameday")

+  * Either way, verify your version is now installed:

+        maintainer("gameday")